vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 16 / Rāma’s Hill 339

-dh¯umrāks.a, which says that while hanging above a firepit (kun. ḍa) he was throw ing therein leaves of bilva, drinking the smoke through his eyes (op. cit.
+dhūmrāks.a, which says that while hanging above a firepit (kun. ḍa) he was throw ing therein leaves of bilva, drinking the smoke through his eyes (op. cit.
 13.13).
-Rāma, after cutting off his head, allowed him to stay on the mountain in the form of a liṅga known as dh¯umrapaśiva (op. cit.
+Rāma, after cutting off his head, allowed him to stay on the mountain in the form of a liṅga known as dhūmrapaśiva (op. cit.
 14.53).
-Today this liṅga is referred to as Dh¯umreśvara.
+Today this liṅga is referred to as Dhūmreśvara.